 There are only two methods that I recommend if you want to post from Desktop to Instagram:

 - Posting legitimately from your computer – laptop or desktop.
 Until now has not been possible.
 But now it is!
-You just need to have the right device, which I will show you below.
+You just need to have the right device or method, which I will show you below.

-- Setting up your post using a 3rd party tool on your laptop or desktop and then receiving a reminder to post the final image and description from your phone.
+- Setting up your post using a 3rd party ‘Instagram-approved' tool on your laptop or desktop which is cleared to post automatically or via you receiving a reminder to post the final image and description from your phone.

 Below are the tools I use to post to Instagram from a Desktop.
 I'll also share how I follow up to engage with comments.